AGG vs BND: Which ETF Is Better in 2026?

 +

-AGG tracks Bloomberg US Aggregate Bond Index (0.03% expense ratio); BND tracks Bloomberg US Aggregate Float Adjusted Index (0.03%).
-They track different indexes, so they give you different exposure.
+AGG tracks Bloomberg US Aggregate Bond Index (0.03%); BND tracks Bloomberg US Aggregate Float Adjusted Index (0.03%).
+They track the same index, so the differences are cost, issuer, and structure, not what you own.

 Is AGG or BND cheaper?